 God and Culture in the Bible-

 Should we harm our bodies?
 Not on purpose!
 Should we become atheists or act like they are Christians?
 No!
-But we MUST show everyone love and meet them where they are in as much as God’s word will allow.
+But we MUST show everyone love and meet them where they are.
 Paul says in 1 Corinthians 5 that God will judge the world.
 He commands us not to judge them.
 We can judge in the sense that we discern right from wrong.
 But when it comes to association, individualistic condemnation, and love, the judging belongs to God.
-Titus 3 reminds the Christian that he too was once in the world, and, therefore, should be sensitive to nonbelievers.
+Titus 3 reminds the Christians that we too were once in the world, and, therefore, should be sensitive to nonbelievers.
 Preach the Gospel with your life.
 Season your words in love (Col. 4:5-6).
 Embrace the culture because the culture is made up of people who need God’s embrace.

 I remember when I was 21 I was asked to play music in a bar.
 I refused because I was afraid people would get the wrong idea about me and I would cause someone to stumble.
 After all, “have no appearance of evil.”
 But then I realized what 1 Thessalonians was actually talking about.
 It really reads, “abstain from every form of evil.”
 Jesus “appeared” evil at times to the religious rulers.
 When they scolded Him for trying to embrace these people He simply said, “judge not by appearance, but judge rightly.”
 Jesus left perfect heaven and came to this corrupt and hateful world.
 Not only that, but while He was here, He spent time with thieves, sinners, drunks, and prostitutes.
 Love means do.
 Love means care.
 Love means invest.
 Love is without fear.
 Don’t be afraid of an ever-changing culture, but trust in a never-changing God! – Jesse